MassFuer/mini-game/README.md

 - Version control tool (Git/Github)
 - Bonus: Local Storage, Audio.

-## Introduction
+## Introduction to my 🌈 **Slalom Game : Armed Edition** 🌈
-In this exercise, we will create a **Slalom : Armed Edition** game using DOM manipulation, classes, and object-oriented programming (OOP).

 ### Getting Started
 #### Game-Intro
-- First choose your character depending on your age / mood / personal preferences
+- First, choose your character depending on your age / mood / personal preferences
-- You should see below the characters a recap of the top three scores recorded on the browser Local Storage
+- If you've already played the game on your browser, you should see below the characters a recap of the top three scores recorded on the browser Local Storage
 - Try hover them, some effects were added
-- You will see controls button on the top during all your experience, they let you :
+- You can access controls buttons on top of the screen during all your experience, they let you :
   - play a music, credit goes to [Stereoclip ©](https://open.spotify.com/intl-fr/album/6A9MVcSN5s7142HgCZUQKS)
-  - Enable / Disable sounds during the game
+  - Enable / Disable sounds effects during the game
   - Enable / Disable dark-mode
 - Fonts chosen from [Google Fonts](https://fonts.google.com/) :
   - Press Start 2P